threecuptea/spark2_emr/README.md

    a.
 I must specify --deploy-mode cluster since my jar file is in S3.
 In contrast, my application files must be in
       a local path on the EMR cluster if I want to use default deploy-mode: client.
    b.
-To help debugging, I have to specify the logging location with -log-uri
+To help debugging, I have to specify the logging location with --log-uri